 - Home: You can go home directly if you have determined your position from the favourites management. - Address: Enter any address (country/city/street/number) as destination. - You can enter ZIP code instead of city name. - You can enter a crossing street name instead of number.
 Just press on 'Intersection - choose' button and enter its name or choose it from the list. - POI: The V-maps contain an enormous data base of Points of interest (gas stations, hospitals, cash dispensers...).
-You may search POIs according to various criteria: - Place: The device will consider POIs close to: - Your present position - Your present destination - To the address introduced - The location you choose on the map. - To a waypoint - Name: Select the category that you are searching for, introduce the wished POI name and it will be searched in all the available ones from the loaded cartography. - Parking: Creates a list of parkings available near from current position. - Gas station: Creates a list of gasoline stations available near from current position. - Favourites: You may create your own list of favourite places to be able to enter them quickly.
-To manage this list, press the 'edit' button. (+info) - History: The recently selected destinations are stored here. - By map: Select the exact spot and press OK. - Waypoint: Select a waypoint among the ones loaded or created. - Route: The chosen route will be activated and it will guide consecutively to the waypoints it contains. - Track: The reference of the loaded track will be available and its direction indicated.
-If you go too far from the track (>50m), the perpendicular direction to the trace of the track will be indicated so you can go back to it. - Coordinates: Introduce the exact coordinates for your destination.
+You may search POIs according to various criteria: - o Place: The device will consider POIs close to: - Your present position - Your present destination - To the address introduced - The location you choose on the map. - To a waypoint - Name: Select the category that you are searching for, introduce the wished POI name and it will be searched in all the available ones from the loaded cartography. - Parking: Creates a list of parkings available near from current position. - Gas station: Creates a list of gasoline stations available near from current position. - Itinerary: Create a route with one or more intermediate points. - Press to add points to the itinerary. - o Press to remove a point. - buttons at right of the point allow to change order - button will show that point on screen - button will start navigation to the first point.
+When first point is reached, next one will be set as destination.